 Don’t state a career objective or job experience that isn’t relevant to the position you’re applying for.
 Leave out hobbies or overly personal information.
 If personal information or hobbies are relevant to the job, you can mention this in the cover letter, but keep the resume professional.

 Don’t waste a recruiter’s time by exaggerating your skills or qualifications.
 It will eventually be clear if you don’t actually have the skills required for the position you’re applying for.

 Always keep in mind that the main purpose of your resume is to get you to the next round of phone or in-person interviews, where you can expand on your qualifications and skills.
 Remembering this can help you keep your resume tailored and to the point.

 Once you’ve got your resume in tip-top shape, explore job opportunities with Canteen on the Compass USA online job portal.
-And, keep an eye on the Career Corner of our blog for monthly updates and tips for job searching within the vending and refreshment services industry and Canteen.
+And, keep an eye on our blog for monthly updates and tips for job searching within the vending and refreshment services industry and Canteen.